-When Beyoncé Giselle Knowles-Carter took the stage at Coachella, she brought Black history and culture to the forefront.
+Last year, when Beyoncé Giselle Knowles-Carter took the stage at Coachella, she brought Black history and culture to the forefront.
 And in between celebrating the Black college experience (specifically HBCUs), the first Black woman to ever headline the music festival championed Black bodies, feminism, activism, and her family, all while wearing a custom Balmain hoodie.
-On July 13, that same hoodie, available in both yellow and pink, along with a black T-shirt featuring a sorority-inspired graphic, will go on sale with proceeds benefiting the United Negro College Fund.
+That summer, Blue Ivy’s mother released that hoodie in both yellow and pink, along with a black T-shirt featuring a sorority-inspired graphic, will go on sale with proceeds benefiting the United Negro College Fund.

 Recreating such a small part of such a historic moment (Beychella) makes Rousteing emotional.
 “I’m of mixed race.
 I’m Black and my parents are white.
 I grew up in France without having a real identification of being Black and being an adult," he says.
 "I couldn’t see myself in the future, in a way, because there were not so many people in the ’80s or early ’90s that could show me a direction.
 For me, working with Beyoncé, it’s more than only music.
 It’s about history, working with a woman that’s going to be part of the history and has made her own revolution, not only in music, not only in fashion.
 She is an icon to an entire generation and so many more generations can follow the steps of Beyoncé and say, ‘You give us hope, you make us dream.’”